jimfangx/Spotify-Muter/README.md

     * Install all required dependencies using `npm install`
     * Start app using `npm start || electron .`

-# Build from source: Not using Git:
+# Build from source - Not using Git:
   * __**Prerequisites:**__
     * A computer that has a command line
     * A computer that has nodeJS installed on it, and the ability to install npm modules.